corv89/shannot/SECURITY.md

 Shannot provides strong isolation through:

-- **Read-only filesystem access**: Host filesystem mounted read-only (except tmpfs)
-- **Namespace isolation**: Separate PID, mount, network, IPC, and UTS namespaces
-- **Command filtering**: Only allowed commands can be executed
+- **System call interception**: All system calls from sandboxed code are intercepted and mediated by the host process
+- **Virtual filesystem**: File operations are virtualized, providing controlled access to the real filesystem
+- **Subprocess approval workflow**: Commands executed by sandboxed code require explicit approval
-- **Network isolation**: Network access disabled by default
+- **Network isolation**: Socket operations are disabled in the sandbox
-- **Minimal attack surface**: No daemon, runs as regular user
+- **Minimal attack surface**: No daemon, runs as regular user, zero external dependencies

 ### Known Limitations

 ⚠️ **Important**: Shannot is NOT a complete security boundary.
 Known limitations include:

-#### 1. Kernel Exploits
+#### 1. PyPy Sandbox Interpreter Vulnerabilities

-- **Risk**: Sandbox escapes possible via kernel vulnerabilities
+- **Risk**: Vulnerabilities in the PyPy sandbox implementation could allow escape
+- **Impact**: Attacker could gain access to host system
 - **Mitigation**:
-  - Keep kernel updated with latest security patches
+  - Keep PyPy sandbox updated with latest security patches
-  - Use hardened kernel configurations
+  - Monitor PyPy security announcements
+  - Use defense-in-depth: don't rely solely on sandbox isolation
-  - Consider SELinux or AppArmor for additional MAC (Mandatory Access Control)
+  - Consider running Shannot itself in a VM or container for high-risk workloads
-  - Add seccomp filters to restrict system calls (see [docs/seccomp.md](docs/seccomp.md))

 #### 2. Information Disclosure

-- **Risk**: Read-only access still exposes system information
-- **Impact**: Users can read mounted paths and see some system state
+- **Risk**: Sandboxed code can read files through the virtual filesystem
+- **Impact**: Sensitive information in mapped paths may be exposed
 - **Mitigation**:
-  - Carefully control which paths are mounted in profiles
+  - Carefully control which directories are accessible to the sandbox
-  - Review profiles to ensure no sensitive data is exposed
-  - Use restrictive bind mounts (only mount what's needed)
+  - Use minimal directory mappings (only what's needed)
+  - Review what files are visible before running untrusted code
   - Consider using separate machines for truly sensitive data
+  - Audit approval profiles to ensure safe commands only

 #### 3. Resource Exhaustion